matrix-org/synapse/docs/federate.md

 You can use the [federation tester](
 <https://matrix.org/federationtester>) to check if your homeserver is
 configured correctly.
-Or the [raw API url used by the federation tester](https://matrix.org/federationtester/api/report?server_name=DOMAIN)
+Alternatively try the [raw API url used by the federation tester](https://matrix.org/federationtester/api/report?server_name=DOMAIN)
 , note that you'll have to modify this URL to replace ``DOMAIN`` with your ``server_name``.
 Hitting the URL directly provides extra detail.

 For more details the see the [Server to Server Spec](https://matrix.org/docs/spec/server_server/r0.1.1.html#resolving-server-names).

 The typical failure mode for federation is that when the server tries to join a room, it is rejected with "401: Unauthorized".
 Generally this means that other servers in the room could not access yours.
 (Joining a room over federation is a complicated dance which requires connections in both directions).

 Another common problem is that people on other servers can't join rooms that